dylan-lang/opendylan/documentation/intro-dylan/source/objects.rst

       slot owner;
     end;

-The above code would quick and convenient to write while building a prototype, but it could be improved.
-The slots have no types, and worse, they have no initial values.
-(That's no easy achievement in Dylan, to create an uninitialized variable!)
+The above code would be quick and convenient to write while building a prototype, but it could be improved.
+The slots have no declared types so they default to ``<object>``, and they don't specify default values so they default to ``#f``.
 The following snippet fixes both problems:

 .. code-block:: dylan